8 Effective Ways to Maximize Productivity in Remote Teams

 #5 Provide the Right Tools

-The next major detail that you should never avoid paying attention to is whether all your team members are equipped with the right tools and systems to navigate a remote work environment.
+The next major detail that you should never avoid paying attention to is whether all your team members are equipped with the right Team Collaboration Tool and systems to navigate a remote work environment.
 This would include any essential software that you would like them to have and the minimum system requirements that they would need for the systems and processes to function properly.

 Doing so would help you maintain a smooth workflow and avoid any lags or ebbs in productivity that can arise otherwise.
 Furthermore, platforms such as Whatfix, Apty, and other top Walkme alternatives can also help you train your employees remotely for any new enterprise software that you implement.